Crockpot Breakfast Casserole with Ham and Gruyere

 Make It Now:

-- Saute Veggies: Turn the heat up to medium-high and add the onions and red pepper flakes.
+- Saute Veggies: In a large skillet, heat the oil over medium-high heat until shimmery.
+Add the onions and red pepper flakes.
 Sauté until softened, about 3-4 minutes.
-Stir in the peppers, kale, and garlic and cook another 1-2 minutes, until the kale has wilted, seasoning lightly with salt and pepper while it cooks.
+Stir in the peppers, kale, and garlic and cook another 2 minutes or until the kale has wilted, seasoning with salt and pepper while it cooks.
 Set aside.
-(Freezing instructions begin here.)

 - Layer the Casserole: Spray a 6-quart slow cooker insert generously with cooking spray.
-Layer 1 1/2 cups of the hash browns, 1/2 of the bacon, half of the veggie mixture, 1/4 cup Parmesan, and 1 cup Gruyere, and then repeat with the remaining hash browns, bacon, veggies, and cheeses.
+Layer 1 1/2 cups hash browns, 1 cup ham, half of the veggie mixture, 3/4 cup shredded cheddar, and 1 cup Gruyere evenly and then repeat with the remaining hash browns, ham, veggies, and cheeses.

 - Prep Wet Ingredients: In a large mixing bowl, whisk together eggs, milk, 1/4 teaspoon salt, and 1/4 teaspoon black pepper.
-Pour over the other ingredients in the slow cooker.
-(Note: The casserole can sit in the refrigerator for up to 3 days at this point.)
+(Make sure the mixture is smooth and completely combined; you’ll need to whisk for a couple of minutes.)
+Pour over the other ingredients in the slow cooker making sure everything has egg over it.
+Note: The casserole can sit in the refrigerator for up to 3 days at this point.

-Freeze For Later: Follow Steps 1-3; let the veggie mixture cool.
-In a large bowl, whisk together the eggs, milk, 1/4 teaspoon salt, and 1/4 teaspoon pepper.
-Pour the egg mixture into a gallon-sized freezer bag or container.
-Add in the veggies and bacon, hash browns, 1 cup of Gruyere cheese, and 1/4 cup of Parmesan cheese.
+Freeze For Later: Follow Step 1 and let the veggie mixture cool.
+Prep the egg mixture (step 3) and add into a gallon-sized freezer bag or container.
+Add in the veggies, ham, hash browns, 1 cup of Gruyere cheese, and 3/4 cup of cheddar cheese.
 Seal tightly, toss lightly to combine, and freeze.
-Add the remaining 1/2 cup of Gruyere and 1/4 cup of Parmesan to a small freezer bag or container and freeze along with the egg mixture.
+Add the remaining 1 cup of Gruyere and 3/4 cup of cheddar to a small freezer bag or container and freeze along with the egg mixture.

 Prepare From Frozen: Thaw in the refrigerator.
 (Tip: Place the freezer bag in a dish to prevent leaks.)
 Spray the slow cooker with cooking spray.
 Transfer the egg mixture to the slow cooker and stir to make sure ingredients are combined and evenly distributed.
-Top with the remaining 1/4 cup of Parmesan and 1/2 cup of Gruyere.
-Follow Steps 6-7.
+Top with the remaining Gruyere and cheddar.
+Follow Steps 4-5.

 Notes/Tips